|

 One year ago, I blogged about Glienicker Brücke, Berlin's favorite site for exchanging spies.

-The exchange of top KGB spy Rudolf Abel and U2-pilot Francis Gary Powers on Glienicker Brücke on February 10, 1962, is of high topicality with actors Tom Hanks and Sebastian Koch in the US-German Spielberg movie Bridge of Spies.
+The exchange of top KGB spy Rudolf Abel and U2 pilot Francis Gary Powers at the Glienicker Brücke on February 10, 1962, is of high topicality, with actors Tom Hanks and Sebastian Koch in the US-German Spielberg movie Bridge of Spies.
 The German title is Der Unterhändler (The Negotiator).

 As an ultima ratio, secret services eliminate people.
 Here are two well-known persons killed by radioactivity in the form of administered alpha-emitting radionuclides.
 Once incorporated, there is no remedy.
 The moribund is wasting away to a slow and sure death.

-For adult visitors' entertainment and keeping kids interested, the Spy Museum operates a Topkapi-like system of laser beams you should cross without being caught.
+For adult visitors' entertainment and to keep kids interested, the Spy Museum operates a Topkapi-like system of laser beams you must cross without being caught.

 Needless to write: Old Red Baron failed pitifully.